matthieugras/cppmon/README.md

 #### Output format

 CPPMon uses the same output format as Monpoly.
 Additionally, we aim to produce *identically formatted* output.
-In particular, the satisfactions at every timepoint are lexicographically sorted.
+In particular, the reported satisfactions for each time point are lexicographically sorted.

 #### Running the monitor